aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 sam build
 ```

-The *sam deploy* command deploys you application to the AWS Cloud.
-This includes 2 Lambda functions, an Amazon Location Place Index, and a Secrets Manager secret.
-SAM uses Docker on your local machine to compile the Lambda Function Swift code into images and push them to the Amazon Elastic Container Registry (ECR).
+The *sam deploy* command deploys your application to AWS.
+This includes 4 Lambda functions, an Amazon Location Place Index, and a Secrets Manager secret.

 If you are deploying to a region other than *us-east-1* specify the region when prompted.
 Accept the default value for all other prompts.